This is documentation for the CCMS (Collaborative Collections Management System).

 Description

-to specified criteria.
+a set according to specified criteria.

 Parameters